All parkers FAQ

-- For parkers in gated lots, you will need your MIT ID to enter and exit through the gates.
+- Parkers in gated lots need an MIT ID to enter and exit through the gates.
 If you are not authorized to park in a particular area, the gate will not open.

-- For parkers in ungated lots, your license plate will be scanned by License Plate Recognition (LPR) software installed on an MIT Parking Enforcement vehicle that patrols the lots.
+- In ungated lots, parkers' license plates are scanned by License Plate Recognition (LPR) software installed on an MIT Parking Enforcement vehicle that patrols the lots.

 You can log into your parking dashboard at any time to view which areas and lots you have been assigned to for parking.